Yokermill Medical Practice, Glasgow

 Contacting the Surgery

-Likewise, if you would like time to speak to any other member of staff, including our reception staff you can telephone the practice between 08.30 am and 6.00 pm (Except Tuesdays when we close at 12.00) You can speak to our Receptionists face to face at these times.
+If you would like time to speak to any other member of staff, including our reception staff you can telephone the practice between 08.30 am and 6.00 pm (Except Tuesdays when we close at 12.00) You can speak to our Receptionists face to face at these times.
 All our reception staff work part-time and am/pm shifts.
 If the person you wish to speak with is not available, a message will be left for them at the practice to contact you.

 Out of Hours